 Treatment options for Psoriasis

 While there is currently no certified cure for psoriasis, there are a number of effective treatments available.
-These treatments aim to minimize the inflammation and clear the skin and can be divided into three main categories:
+These treatments aim to minimize the inflammation and clear the skin, and can be divided into three main categories:

 - Topical treatments: creams and ointments are good for treating mild to moderate psoriasis.
 In more severe cases, creams are combined with oral medication or light therapy.
 Topical psoriasis treatments include corticosteroids, vitamin D analogues, anthralin, topical retinoids, calcineurin inhibitors, salicylic acid, coal tar, and moisturizers.

-- Light therapy (phototherapy): this treatment makes use of either natural or artificial UV light, and can include using sunlight, UVB phototherapy, narrow band UVB phototherapy, Goeckerman therapy, psoralen plus ultraviolet A, and excimer laser.
+- Light therapy (phototherapy): This treatment makes use of either natural or artificial UV light, and can include using sunlight, UVB phototherapy, narrow band UVB phototherapy, Goeckerman therapy, psoralen plus ultraviolet A, and excimer laser.

-- Oral or injected systemic medications: these are mainly used in severe cases of psoriasis which include retinoids, methotrexate, cyclosporine, and drugs that alter or suppress the immune system.
+- Oral or injected systemic medications: These are mainly used in severe cases of psoriasis, which include retinoids, methotrexate, cyclosporine, and drugs that alter or suppress the immune system.

 Your physician will choose a treatment plan/therapy best suited to your needs and type of psoriasis.
 You will be given mild medications at first before gradually proceeding to stronger ones.
-Some doctors may also try to combine different types of treatment to reduce the symptoms fast.
+Some doctors may also try to combine different types of treatment to reduce the symptoms quickly.
 But this actually depends on the patient’s case.
-Some may be using the same treatment their entire lives while some have changes in their treatment plans along the way.
+Some may be using the same treatment their entire lives, while some have changes in their treatment plans along the way.

 Aside from taking medications, having a balanced diet helps in alleviating symptoms of this disease.
 Losing weight is a good start as it reduces the severity of the condition.
 Others also choose to eat foods rich in omega-3 fatty acids and protein.